-Virtual Business Service A multi-tier business service where each VBS tier hosts one (VBS) or more resiliency groups.
+A multi-tier business service where each VBS tier hosts one or more resiliency groups.
 A VBS lets you group multiple services as a single unit for visualization, automation, and controlled start and stop in the desired order.
 VBS uses the vertical grouping mechanism to group the multiple services.
-You can also migrate, takeover, prepare failback, and failback the entire VBS.
+You can also migrate, takeover, and resync the entire VBS.